 Day 1: Arrive Managua, Nicaragua

 The adventure begins when you arrive at the Managua airport.
 Your first stop is at passport control where you pay the $10 entry fee and get your passport stamped.
-Then get your luggage and head though customs before entering the arrival terminal.
+Then get your luggage and head through customs before entering the arrival terminal.
 Outside the door, the free shuttle to the Hotel Camino Real will take you from the airport for the 3-minute ride to the hotel where a room will be waiting for you.
-Surrounded by lush topical gardens with an inviting pool, the hotel makes a nice place to rest and recover from the flight before starting your tour the next morning.
+Surrounded by lush tropical gardens with an inviting pool, the hotel makes a nice place to rest and recover from the flight before starting your tour the next morning.

 The group members will arrive separately into the Managua airport throughout the day.
 The rest of the night is on our own.
 Have dinner at the hotel’s Casablanca Restaurant, drinks at the hotel bar, or try your luck at the Casino next door.

 Day 2: Wednesday

 Today the tour really gets rolling with a full breakfast at the hotel before checking out and boarding the Blanco Tour Bus at 8:00 A.M.
 It’s an easy ride up the two-lane Pan-American Highway to the Nicaraguan town of Estelí.